Comic poetry

 Poopdeck Pappy dominates the scene, a grizzled Lear railing against life, the world, children in general, his ungrateful son in particular.
 "Kids, dadblast 'em!
 They're gonna lead you to ruin.
 That's what they're gonna do, lead you to ruin.
 They cry at you when they're young, they yell at you when they're older, they borrows from you when they's middle-aged and they leave you alone to die.
 Without even paying you back."
 Pappy joins a long line of epic Altman mutterers, from Lieutenant Barney Greenwald to Philip Marlowe to Richard Nixon to Popeye himself, iconoclasts with an obsessive point of view that no one listens to until too late.

 Which might be a nice little metaphor for Altman himself (not to mention us writers and bloggers, tapping away in the dark).
-If I had to sum up, easily one of my favorites of Altman's misfires (if, again, we consider it a misfire--a slippery concept when it comes to Altman).
-Popeye is comic poetry; rickety, broken-down poetry but nonetheless poetry that staggers, stumbles (hence the term "comic"), and on occasion, flies.
-And when it does take flight, it's a sight like nothing on earth.
+If I had to sum up, easily one of my favorites of Altman's misfires (if, again, we consider it a misfire-- a slippery concept when it comes to Altman).
+Popeye is comic poetry; rickety, broken-down poetry but nonetheless poetry that staggers, stumbles (hence the term "comic"), and on occasion, soars.
+And when it does take to the air, it's a sight like nothing on earth.

 9.8.07